Catrionamcd/Adventures-of-Alice/README.md

 ![alt text](assets/images/Adventures-Screen3.png)

 * In the current data model there are seven ways to lose the game and two different ways to win.
 This is configurable.
-* A tally of the players wins and losses is accumulated and displayed to the player at the end of each game.
+* A tally of the players wins and losses are accumulated and displayed to the player at the end of each game.
 * The player is also given the option to play again.

 This shows one of the possible wins.